immunefi-team/Bounty_Boosts/Alchemix/31277 - [SC - Insight] The user can propose with less voting power tha....md

 # The user can propose with less voting power than proposalThreshold.

-Submitted on Wed May 15 2024 21:55:34 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 16th 2024 at 03:55:34 UTC by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31277